Few plants have benefited from humans more than the dahlia (DAL-ee-a).

 The dahlia is so popular, numbering only 42 species, there are currently more than 57,000 registered cultivars, and at least 100 more are registered every year.

 With such a massive number of plants, it’s an ongoing effort to classify dahlia types.

 But what makes dahlia plants so popular?

 If you’ve seen one, you’d know the abundant and varied blooms are this plant’s claim to fame.

-But what happens when those blooms aren’t appearing or stop part way through their blooming period?
+But what happens when those blooms don’t appear or stop partway through their blooming period?

 As all growing dahlias have almost identical care requirements, this can be frustrating, especially if one plant blooms but another doesn’t.

-Unlike other plants, dahlias fail to bloom as a result of only a few factors.
+Unlike other plants, dahlias fail to bloom due to only a few factors.